• Art magazine

 Donald Judd's life's work provides the following artists a pleasant template: It is ok to concentrate on his art, just make his thing and develop his own art style without throwing his own person on the market.

-Without inevitably making a much attention from every work of art without keeping his face in every newspaper and in every television station without constantly being at the centers of the event.
-You can simply do your job, and if you are interested in this work, you will find it, and if it is in the middle of the desert.
+Without necessarily turning every work of art into a highly publicized event, without putting your face in every newspaper and on every television channel, without constantly being at the center of the action.
+You can simply pursue your activity, and anyone interested will find it, even if it's in the middle of the desert.

 Donald Judd delivers wonderful templates to all creative people, first of all with the idea of discovering the materials that our world offers us and thoroughly dealing with a material before you go to your workmanship.
 Then very specific, with many wonderful inspiration.